Israel's Netanyahu suffers poll dip from judicial crisis | Politics

 It was the first ratification of a bill that is part of changes to the judiciary that Netanyahu casts as necessary to balance powers and stop the Supreme Court over-reaching.
 Critics say he is threatening Israel's democratic principles and independence of the courts, possibly with an eye to a corruption case he himself is facing.
 Netanyahu denies that.

 Israel's largest labour union the Histadrut, which had tried to mediate a compromise between Netanyahu's coalition and opposition parties, has threatened strike action if the government pursues further legislation without agreement.
-Amid concerns that the crisis may distract Israel from security issues, the military has acknowledged an uptick in requests by reservists to halt service and said that could affect its readiness.
+Amid concerns that the crisis may distract Israel from security issues, the military has acknowledged an uptick in requests by reservists to halt service and said that could gradually affect its readiness if the trend persists.

-In the military's first known disciplinary action since the protests, one reservist was fined 1,000 shekels ($270) and another given a suspended 15-day jail sentence for ignoring call-ups.
-Protest leaders say growing numbers of reservists will not report for duty if the government presses ahead with its plans.
+Protest leaders say growing numbers of reservists will not report for duty if the government presses ahead with its plans though the military has not provided any figures.
+Israel's enemies have convened top-level meetings to consider the turmoil and how they might capitalise on it, sources familiar with the discussions told Reuters.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)